 A recipe of the Roman tradition featuring our freshly crushed Muziris Black Pepper that is even more wonderfully aromatic after a slight toast in the pan that brings out its citrusy notes.
-A 3~ingredient recipe where the purity of ingredients along with the technique of uniting the starchy pasta water with very finely grated cheese to create a rich sauce without any cream, is the key in achieving the perfect Cacio e pepe every time.
-The recipe has been adapted from Jock Zonfrillo.
+A 3~ingredient recipe where the purity of ingredients is a decisive factor in getting the peculiar taste of this classic pasta dish.
+If you can get your hands on the 2 other ingredients ~ pecorino cheese & tonnarelli pasta ~ you will be rewarded with the most authentic and satisfying Cacio e pepe.
+If not, you can also make do with spaghettoni and parmesan, and follow the recipe below which has been adapted from Jock Zonfrillo.

 ~ Gather Your Ingredients ~

 |160 g Pecorino Romano (can replace with Parmigiano Reggiano)